spring-breezz/slf4sql/README.md

 # slf4sql
-This is for library for SQL logging using slf4j.
+This is a library for SQL logging using slf4j.

+# Exmaple